reactwithcode/reactwithcode/README.md

 **👨‍💻 My services**

 Do you need a web/mobile or custom eCommerce website/Shopify development?
-Unlike other developers, I specialize in working with Shopify and my focus areas are store setups and theme development.<br /><br />
+Unlike other full-stack developers, I specialize in working with Shopify and my focus areas are store setups and theme development.<br /><br />
 Did you work with other Developers/Designers who were not able to fix your issues?
 [Contact me!](https://reactwithcode.com) I can help and if I can't, no worries.<br /> There will be no charges made.
 I will make sure you are happy with the outcome before getting billed.<br /><br />
 Here are some common tasks I’m asked to help with, but really anything you might need assistance with I can help.